liliarose/python-notes/Unit 1.1.md

 ### Data
-information that is useful in some way.
+- Data = information that is useful in some way.
-Ex. name, age, score, etc.
+- Ex. name, age, score, etc.
-Computer Science is all about managing data.
+- Computer Science is all about managing data.

 ### Math
 ``` python